Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Reinforcement learning

 where $\alpha$ is a learning rate, $r_{t+1}$ is the reward at time $t+1$, and $\gamma$ is a discount factor.
+Intuitively, this update rule provides direct feedback from the environment in form of the observed reward, while simultaneously incorporating the agent's own expectation of future rewards at the present time step via the maximum achievable expected return in state $s_{t+1}$.
 In the limit of visiting all $(s, a)$ pairs infinitely often, this update rule is proven to converge to the optimal Q-values in the tabular case \cite{melo2001convergence}.

 Q-values can take an arbitrary range, which is determined by the environment's reward function and the discount factor $\gamma$, which controls how strongly expected future rewards influence the agent's decisions.
 Depending on $\gamma$, the optimal Q-values for the same environment can take highly varying values, and can therefore be viewed as different learning environments themselves.
 In practice, it is not necessary that an agent learns the optimal Q-values exactly.
-As the next action at step $t$ is chosen according to \cref{eq:q_action_choice} and a policy $\pi$, it is sufficient that the action with the highest expected reward has the highest Q-value for the sake of solving an environment presuming a deterministic policy.
+As the next action at step $t$ is chosen according to \cref{eq:q_action_choice}, it is sufficient that the action with the highest expected reward has the highest Q-value for the sake of solving an environment presuming a deterministic policy.
 In other words, for solving an environment only the $order$ of Q-values is important, and the task is to learn this correct order by observing rewards from the environment through interaction.
-The situation is slightly less trivial for non-deterministic policies, where each action is not only chosen based on the highest Q-value, but in a probabilistic manner given by the policy.
-The policy in the Q-learning algorithm we study in this work is given by the Q-values, and a probability with which an agent performs the action suggested by \cref{eq:q_action_choice}, or one of the other available actions randomly.
-Here, if the agent chooses its action based on \cref{eq:q_action_choice}, the action with the highest Q-values is chosen deterministically, so in that sense the order of Q-values is essential here.
+As our goal in this work is to solve certain environments with Q-learning, learning the correct order of Q-values is sufficient and we restrict our attention to this case throughout our numerical studies.